-I challenge you to find ten mission statements of random companies from your industry and evaluate them.
+I challenge you to find ten mission statements of random firms from your industry and evaluate them.
 First, there aren’t that many.
 Second, those you will be able to find will look the same.
 It is an unfortunate state of affairs — companies just copy mission and vision statements from one another.
 Not that the original source had a single statement worth copying.

 But that’s exactly your opportunity to shine.
 Since most of your competitors have meaningless slogans, you can really stand out and communicate clearly why you are in business.

 The more competitive the marketplace the more choices clients have.
-It is becoming extremely challenging for buyers to figure out which offer is better for them.
+It is becoming extremely challenging for buyers to figure out which offer is a better fit for them.
 In the sea of dull sameness you could make your company more appealing.
 Your mission and vision could help your clients differentiate your business from everyone else.